 Are not we all a bit ... journalist !?

-The importance of journalism has remained the same from the beginning of time; but the way to pursue a journalistic activity has changed drastically.
-Here, too, digitization is clearly noticeable.
-If you paid close attention to writing style and social aspirations years ago, the work seems somehow "freer" to work today.
+The importance of journalism has remained the same from the beginning; but the way of doing journalistic work has changed drastically.
+Here, too, digitization is making itself felt.
+Years ago, meticulous attention was paid to writing style and social standards, today the work seems somehow to be “freer”.

 With the pencil in his hand and the camera around his neck, the rapporteurs threw themselves into the flood of events to bring us a little closer to the world.
 The lyrics and TV news sounded ghetto-perfect and high-pitched.
 Of course, the media was limited to newspapers, TV and radio.
 The reader, viewer and listener was unapproachable, the instruments clearly structured and the procedures retracted.
 Editorial tasks are an integral part of journalism, and here, too, the writer goes hand in hand with the Zeitgeist.